Reliant Stadium: Football

-The Houston Texans have played their home games at NRG Stadium (or Reliant Stadium) since their inception in 2002.
-The annual calendar consists of 8 regular season and 1–2 pre-season games, plus any playoff games the Texans host.
+The Houston Texans have played their home games at Reliant Stadium (or NRG Stadium) since their inception in 2002.
+The annual calendar consists of 8 or 9 regular season and 1–2 pre-season games, plus any playoff games the Texans host.
 The first game played was on August 24, 2002, in front of 69,432 in attendance as the Texans hosted the Miami Dolphins in their first preseason game.
 The first regular season game was played on September 8 of that year, where the expansion Texans defeated the Dallas Cowboys 19–10 in front of 69,604.
 The first Monday Night Football game in Texans history was held on December 1, 2008, at Reliant Stadium.
 Playing in front of a then-franchise-record crowd of 70,809, the Texans defeated the Jacksonville Jaguars 30–17.
 Since then that record crowd has been broken in the next 2 Texans home games of that season.
 Their December 7, 2008 home game against the Tennessee Titans saw a then-record crowd of 70,831 and the December 28, 2008 home finale against the Chicago Bears drew then a current franchise-crowd record of 70,838.
 That record was broken on November 23, 2009, when a record crowd of 71,153 was in attendance during the Texans' second ever Monday Night Football game against Houston's former NFL team, the Tennessee Titans.
 The Texans' home finale of the 2009 season against the New England Patriots on January 3, 2010, drew 71,029.